 Bed bugs are most commonly found on the flood and in beds (hence the name bed bugs.)
 So it’s a good idea to keep your suitcase off the bed and ground at all times.
 Instead, try keeping your luggage on a shelf or in a closet so bed bugs can’t get inside.
 Also, try to keep all of your clothes inside your suitcase instead of unpacking everything.

 Store Your Dirty Clothes Inside a Sealed Plastic Bag

-Bed bugs are drawn to body heat, sweat, the carbon dioxide that you breathe out, and other biological factors.
+Bed bugs are drawn to body heat, sweat, and the carbon dioxide that you breathe out.
 Your dirty clothes produce scents that are very attractive for bed bugs, so it’s a good idea to keep your dirty clothes inside a sealed plastic bag.
 This way, they won’t be drawn to the smells inside your suitcase.

 Other Commonly Asked Questions About Bed Bugs

 How to Get Bed Bugs Out of Purses, Totes, Duffels, and Backpacks?